A GREENLANDIC SUMMER ADVENTURE

 DAY 1 — Arrival in Kulusuk and settling in.

-You will arrive by plane at the Kulusuk airport from where you will be taken to the Kulusuk hotel, the guide will take you on a guided tour to kulusuk settlement, you will be back inn time for dinner 6 pm.
+You will arrive by plane at the Kulusuk airport from where you will be taken to the Kulusuk hotel and Dinner

-DAY 2 — An extraordinary visit to the phenomenal ice caves
+DAY 2 — An vist to the setlemnt of kulusuk and extraordinary visit to the phenomenal ice caves

 Upon arrival at the glacier, you will get careful instructions on safety and on the gear, before we begin our walk up to the ice cave.
 The ice cave itself is 40 m deep and it has the most amazing blue and green hues.
 It feels like you are walking into a magical portal.